maxwolf621/Notes/Typescript/Types.md

 }
 printText("Hello, world", "left");
 printText("G'day, mate", "centre");

+// error
-// Argument of type '"centre"' is not assignable to parameter of type '"left" | "right" | "center"'.
+Argument of type '"centre"' is not assignable to parameter of type '"left" | "right" | "center"'.
 ```

 Numeric literal types work the same way: